-GEOG 001L 1 Units Physical Geography Laboratory
+GEOG 001L 1.0 Units

+Physical Geography Laboratory

-Prerequisite: GEOG 001 (may be taken concurrently).
-Course Advisory: SCC minimum English and Math standards.
-A lab course to supplement GEOG 1.
-Emphasis will be placed on using the skills and tools of modern physical geography and analyzing and interpreting geographic data.
-Maps, aerial photographs, satellite images, weather instruments and computer analysis are stressed.
+Prerequisite: GEOG 001 with a minimum grade of C (may be taken concurrently).
+Course Advisory: Eligibility for ENGL 001 and SCC minimum Math standards.
+This course is designed to provide supplemental exercises in topics covered in Physical Geography lecture.
+Lab experience will include map analysis and interpretation, weather prognostication, landform processes and evolution, tectonics, biogeography, and habitat analysis.
 One or more field trips are required and may occur outside of class time.
 Three hours lab.

-GEOG 002 3 Units Cultural Geography
+GEOG 002 3.0 Units GEOG 010

+Cultural Geography

-Course Advisory: Eligibility for ENGL 001.
-Introduction to humans and their impact on the land.
-This course includes a detailed evaluation of man's cultural world with special emphasis given to man's religions, political states, population problems, and economic systems.
+Course Advisory: Eligibility for English 001.
+This course is a study of diverse human populations, their cultural origins, diffusion and contemporary spatial expressions.
+Topics include: demography, languages and religions, urbanization and landscape modification, political units and nationalism, and economic systems and development.
 A field trip may be required.
 However, if the student cannot attend the field trip, there will be an optional research paper assignment.
 Three hours lecture.

-GEOG 004 3 Units World Geography
+GEOG 004 3.0 Units

+World Geography

-Course Advisory: Eligibility for ENGL 001.
-Geographic study of the world's major regions.
-Special emphasis is given to the major problems confronting humanity in these regions including an analysis of population growth, hunger and poverty, modification and destruction of the natural environment, and natural resource and energy problems.
+Course Advisory: Eligibility for English 001.
+Survey of the world's culture regions and nations as interpreted by geographers, including physical, cultural, and economic features.
+Emphasis on spatial and historical influences on population growth, transportation networks, and natural environments.
+Identification and importance of the significant features of regions.
 A field trip may be required with the course.
 However, if a student cannot attend the trip, there will be an optional research paper assignment.
 Three hours lecture.

-GEOG 006 3 Units California Geography
+GEOG 006 3.0 Units

+California Geography